janask1/Lorde-s-Discography/README.md

 The concept of song length was measured with a quantitative variable counting the total number of seconds long a song was, ranging from 93 to 399.

-Lastly, the concept of release name was measured by a qualitative variable tracking the names od the releases I was analyzing, those being "The Love Club EP", "Pure Heroine", "Melodrama", and "Solar Power".
+Lastly, the concept of release name was measured by a qualitative variable tracking the names of the releases I was analyzing, those being "The Love Club EP", "Pure Heroine", "Melodrama", and "Solar Power".